-- There is a risk management framework in place that identifies and reports risk and how it is managed. - The system on Internal Control is reviewed on an on-going basis by Internal Audit. - The Head of Finance and Property Services is responsible for the financial management of the council and is the Section 151 Officer. - Robust budget monitoring arrangements for both capital and revenue with budget reporting to management team and members. - The council has an appropriate anti-fraud and corruption culture.
+- The system on Internal Control is reviewed on an on-going basis by Internal Audit. - The Head of Finance and Property Services is responsible for the financial management of the council and is the Section 151 Officer. - Robust budget monitoring arrangements for both capital and revenue with budget reporting to management team and members. - The council has an appropriate anti-fraud and corruption culture.